 Henning Larsen has been investing in industrial research for well over 10 years and is part of the Smart City Research Network facilitated by BLOXHUB’s Science Forum.
 With his Ph.D. in data-driven design, Krister Jens explores how digitalization can focus on occupants and not only building functions.
 His research helps to measure people’s behavior and show how architects can use that knowledge in the future.
 Industrial research in the construction industry not only increases innovation capacity, it also helps companies gain a competitive edge.

 Cross-disciplinary collaborations mean better solutions

-Different disciplines and different perspectives are key if we are to develop human-centric urban spaces, not least when we plan and perform terrorist security according to Stine Illum, PhD at SLA and University of Copenhagen – Department of Anthropology.
+Different disciplines and different perspectives are key if we are to develop human-centric urban spaces, not least when we plan and perform terrorist security according to Stine Ilum, PhD at SLA and University of Copenhagen – Department of Anthropology.
 Through her research she poses answers to the very important question; how are we to create the best possible solutions by combining the technology from the security industry with an understanding of values such as freedom, democracy, security and openness?

 The Smart City Network research projects